nugehood/nuge-website_1/content/about/index.md

 hidemeta: true
 ---

-I am currently a student in the English Language Education Study Program at my university.
-I also graduated vocational high school as a software engineer.
+My name is Anugerah and I am a student in the English Language Education Study Program at my university.
+I also graduated from vocational high school as a software engineer.

 I produce content digitally on social media such as **YouTube** and **Instagram**.
-Producing content in form of **digital art** and **film**.
+Producing content in the form of **digital art** and **film**.

-I have years of organizational skills on an organization that orientates on debating.
-In the organization I am currently put in the **Media and Design** division.
-I've also led team of Publication and Documentation for a debating event called **KODE** (Kalimantan Open Debate).
+I have years of organizational skills in an organization that orientates on debating.
+In the organization, I am currently put in the **Media and Design** division.
+I've also led a team of Publication and Documentation for a debating event called **KODE** (Kalimantan Open Debate).

-You can check out my work on these following platforms:
+You can check out my work on the following platforms:

 - 📺 **YouTube**: [**Video Essays**](https://www.youtube.com/channel/UC9fm0Qk3WUMCkONVAflB87g), [**Films**](https://www.youtube.com/@anugerahprod)
 - 🎨 [**Instagram**](https://www.instagram.com/Brflook)